 - AP Course:

 Click here to view the AP Courses Offered at TCS.

 Students interested in the program must have the support of the following:

 - Advisor (if a current Grade 10 TCS student)

 - TCS admissions department (if a new student)

 - TCS guidance department

-Selection for the programme will be based on: a) student’s commitment to the full two-year programme; b) confirmation of the above permissions; c) an analysis of the academic standing and learning skills as reported on the student’s most recent report card; and d) an interview, if required.
+Selection for the program will be based on: a) student’s commitment to the full two-year program; b) confirmation of the above permissions; c) an analysis of the academic standing and learning skills as reported on the student’s most recent report card; and d) an interview, if required.
 The final decision for enrollment will be made by the TCS Academic Office.